grayleonard/mastodon-share/README.md

 ```
 <div class="mast-share mast-share-sm"> <input type="checkbox" class="mast-check-toggle"> <div class="mast-instance"><span>Instance: </span><input type="textbox" name="mast-instance-input" placeholder="mastodon.social"><button class="mast-share-button">Share</button></div> <label class="mast-top mast-check-label"> <img src="logotype-short.svg"> </label> </div> <script src="https://cdn.rawgit.com/grayleonard/mastodon-share/35d4e3ab/mast-share.min.js"></script> <link rel="stylesheet" href="https://cdn.rawgit.com/grayleonard/mastodon-share/35d4e3ab/mast-share.min.css">
 ```

+License
+===

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.